h1mzy0ti/RoninEye/README.md

 ### ✅ Installation

-Simply add the SDK module to your monitored API:
+Simply add the SDK module to your monitored API or install it:
 ```bash
 pip install path/to/ronineye_sdk.whl
 ```

 ### ⚙️ Configuration

-In your `settings.py` of the monitored app:
+In your `settings.py` of the monitored app and in the config.py of ronineye_sdk:
 ```python
 RONINEYE_API_KEY = "your-generated-key"
 RONINEYE_MONITOR_URL = "http://127.0.0.1:8001/api-monitor/collect-metrics/ or your localhost"